 Alderney has proven experience in establishing and maintaining a robust, business-friendly online gaming jurisdiction and plays an active role in international regulatory bodies such as the Gaming Regulators European Forum (GREF) and the International Association of Gaming Regulators (IAGR).
 The Commission also shares this expertise with others through participation in the major industry conferences.

 During the course of the year, members of the Commission participated in various regulatory and industry conferences:

-- In February members of the Commission and its staff attended the International Casino Exhibition in London and the Executive Director attended the European Online Gaming Forum. - In March the Executive Director attended the iGaming Asia Conference in Macau. - In May the Chairman and Executive Director attended the Gaming Regulators European Forum in London. - In June the Deputy Director of Licensing attended the World Regulatory Briefing, Africa conference in Nairobi. - In July the Executive Director attended the World Gaming Executive Summit in Barcelona. - In September the Executive Director attended the Sports Betting Integrity Forum in London. - In October the Executive Director attended the Westminster Media Forum Priorities for Integrity and Duty of Care in Sport in London and the International Association of Gaming Regulators Conference in Johannesburg.
-The General Counsel and Deputy Director of Licensing attended the European iGaming Expo in Berlin.
-In addition, the Director of Operations attended the Responsible Gambling Week Parliamentary reception in London. - In November the In-house Counsel attended the Law Society's AML/CFT symposium in London.
+- In January the Executive Director attended a legal and industry conference in London. - In February members of the Commission and its staff attended the International Casino Exhibition in London and the Deputy Director of Licensing attended the Strategic Platform for iGaming Conference and Exhibition (SPICE) in Goa. - In March the Executive Director attended the Asean Gaming Summit in the Philippines. - In May the Executive Director attended the International Association of Gaming Advisers (IAGA) and G2E conferences in Macau. - In May/June the Executive Director attended the Gambling Regulators European Forum (GREF) in Prague. - In July the Executive Director attended the World Gaming Executive Summit in Barcelona. - In September the Executive Director and Director of Licensing attended the International Association of Gaming Regulators (IAGR) conference in Copenhagen. - In October the Executive Director attended the G2E conference in Las Vegas. - In November the In-house Counsel attended the Law Society's AML/CFT symposium in London.